-By 2025, 75% of the global workforce will be comprised of millennials, which means many members of this group will be stepping into more leadership roles in the coming years.
-And we know from our research on emerging leaders that in order to attract and retain talent for the opportunities of the future, organizations need to be intentional and strategic about prioritizing equitable access to leadership, by investing in a systemic change in workplace culture that promotes diversity and inclusion.
+By 2025, 75% of the global workforce will be millennials, which means many members of this group will be stepping into more leadership roles in the coming years.
+And we know from our research on emerging leaders that in order to attract and retain talent for the opportunities of the future, organizations need to be intentional and strategic about prioritizing equitable access to leadership, by investing in a systemic approach to change in workplace culture that promotes diversity and inclusion.

 For a workplace culture change that’s rooted in Equity, Diversity, and Inclusion (EDI) to be successful and sustainable, leaders need to be willing to step back and assess the systems, processes, and values that drive the current culture.
 Senior leadership must be committed to taking ownership of the role they will play in creating and aligning new systems that will embed EDI into the workplace culture change process.

 Without commitment and ownership from senior leadership, even well-intentioned workplace culture change initiatives intended to cultivate EDI are unlikely to create a lasting impact.